-Maheshwar can well be called a temple town, for the life here revolves around temples and Narmada.
-It may not be possible to see all the temples where people believe that every stone found on the Narmada bank is a Shankar or God.
-Let me share a few temples I visited during my short stay at Maheshwar.
+This place can well be called a temple town, for the life here revolves around temples and Narmada.
+It may not be possible to see all the temples where people believe that every stone found in the Narmada bank is a Shankar or God.
+Let me share a few temples I visited during my short stay at this place.

 This is a beautiful temple in stone that combines many architectural styles in its stone walls.
 Built by Krishna Bai, Ahilya Bai’s daughter it is called the chhatri or cenotaph of Ahilya Bai.
 It is built like a temple in Nagar style with a towering Shikhara.
 It has a Shivalinga in its Garbh Griha along with a statue of Ahilya Bai Holkar.

 Two tall Deepastambhas, built in the typical Maharashtrian style stand on either side of the temple.
 There is a small temple dedicated to Sri Ram and Hanuman in the complex.
 I would consider Ahilyeshwar Shivalaya as a temple rather than a Chhatri as there is another Chhatri dedicated to Ahilya Bai on banks of Narmada.